kyleryer/Store-Inventory-Project/README.md

   - At lines 87-122, created 2 outsourced parts in the same manner as the inhouse parts and passed these parts to a OuthousePartRepository object
   - At lines 124-134, created 5 products using constructors and added them to product repository

-### F.  Add a “Buy Now” button to your product list.
+### D.  Add a “Buy Now” button to your product list.
 Your “Buy Now” button must meet each of the following parameters:
 ####   •  The “Buy Now” button must be next to the buttons that update and delete products.
 ####   •  The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.
 ####  •  Display a message that indicates the success or failure of a purchase.